List of Homestuck characters: John Egbert

 John Egbert is the main protagonist of Homestuck and the first character that is introduced.
 He is portrayed as a loyal "leader" of the group of kids, despite also being described as a "stereotypical mischief-making teen."
 Jokingly described by blogger Subdee as a "shoujo heroine", John's character is notably fond of bad films and has a seemingly irrational revulsion to the Betty Crocker brand.
 His weapon of choice is a hammer.
-After the end of the original comic, a popular headcanon/fan theory arose that John would become a transgender woman under the name June.
-Hussie made the headcanon "real" when a fan of Homestuck was granted "a single wish" by finding a Toblerone hidden by Hussie.